 Developing websites and applications is hard.
-In addition to the nuts and bolts of designing and building the actual thing, individuals on the team might also have a different understanding of what all the things are or what all the things are intended to do, making communication within the team or individual teams difficult and expectations hard to manage.
+In addition to the nuts and bolts of design and development, individuals on the team might also have a different understanding of what all the things are or what all the things are intended to do, making communication within the team or individual teams difficult and expectations hard to manage.

 A design system's purpose is to reduce some of that friction and difficulty by providing a single source of truth for websites or applications that live under a common roof.

 A design system defines the voice, style, common patterns, and universal components that can be used to build out any number of websites or applications using these common pieces.
 That said, every design system is different and might not include all of these elements, but the design system should be a living document and may evolve over time.

 Design teams work smarter, move faster, and build higher quality applications with a design system in place.
 Product teams can better articulate requirements using a shared design language.
 Designers can iterate ideas quickly by using patterns and elements defined in the system.
 Developers can be focused on implementing business requirements.
 QA has a reference for how things should work so they can communicate back to the team with greater detail when a particular implementation doesn't work as expected.
 In all cases, having a design system in place helps provide a solid foundation for an application and allows the team focus on what the application does not the surface level details of how it does it.